joao-carloto/FireRobot/README.md

 HOW TO USE FIREROBOT?
-- Toggle the select button.">
+- Toggle the select button.
 - The active web page will get a dashed border, along with any included frames or iframes.
 - Click to select page elements of interest.
 - Right-click the page under testing to access the keyword context menu.